Last updated on July 22nd, 2021

 Drury guests will earn a flat rate of 10X points per $1 spent on the brands’ properties – there are no expedited earning rates or bonuses based on the frequency of stay.
 Additionally, hotel guests can earn an extra 250 points per day of opting out of housekeeping services during their visit.

 Drury Rewards Visa cardholders are the one exception.
-They have more opportunities to earn points via everyday purchases:
+Drury credit card holders have more opportunities to earn points via everyday purchases, making it an excellent travel credit card:

 - 15X points per $1 spent at Drury Hotel properties